Jewish tours in Warsaw - Professional and Private Tours

 Trace the history of Warsaw’s Jewish community with a professional private Jewish tour.
 Explore World War II Jewish Ghetto district and visit the Ghetto Wall, Nożyk Synagogue, Jewish Cemetery.
 See also the Museum of the History of Polish Jews!

-Warsaw had the biggest Jewish community in Europe
+Warsaw, was the biggest Jewish community in Europe before World War II.

 The only other city with a Jewish community of a similar size was New York!